sharmi-panda/sharmi-panda/README.md

 ---

-### 💡 A Little About Me
+### A Little About Me

 For me, coding is about making a tangible impact.
-Whether I'm orchestrating multi-agent workflows using CrewAI[cite: 1] or writing machine learning models to optimize energy use and reduce carbon footprints[cite: 1], I love turning complex data into clear, automated solutions.
-When I'm not diving into Big Data[cite: 1] or tweaking algorithms, you can usually find me exploring new ways to blend data science with sustainability!
+Whether I'm orchestrating multi-agent workflows using CrewAI or writing machine learning models to optimize energy use and reduce carbon footprints, I love turning complex data into clear, automated solutions.
+When I'm not diving into Big Data or tweaking algorithms, you can usually find me exploring new ways to blend data science with sustainability!

 ---

-### 💻 Tech Stack & Tools
+### Tech Stack & Tools

-The languages, frameworks, and tools I use to bring ideas to life:[cite: 1]
+The languages, frameworks, and tools I use to bring ideas to life:

 <p align="left">
   <!-- AI, ML, & Data -->